 Your contract manufacturer will have to use or rely on information from this document to repair or rework your PCB assembly to IPC standards.
 As the name suggests, IPC 7711/7721C is all about the rework of electronic assembly.
 If your design doesn’t meet the required standards, your contract manufacturer may have to repair or rework it.

-As mentioned way earlier, there are plenty of other IPC standards/specifications that apply to PCBA.
+As mentioned way earlier, there are plenty of other IPC standards/specifications that apply to PCB Rapid Prototyping.
+3D PCB Printing not only makes the PCB but it also does the Printed Circuit Board Assembly (PCBA.
 However, the four mentioned above are some of the most basic ones.
 The above are the most primary ones that reputable and dependable contract manufacturers have to use.
 The four mentioned above can ensure the success and proper functionality of your boards.

 （Computer motherboard with CPU processor socket）